Wednesday, June 11, 2025

 five days after "Pinky" D'Ambrosio drowned at the ledge.

-“Progressive Clubs": (one Portuguese, one Italian) both of which
+two “Progressive Clubs": (one Portuguese, one Italian) both of which

-lot once used to stable four "parade" horses owned by fatso Tony Gasperini,
+four "parade" horses owned by fatso Tony Gasparini

-criticized by many on festive parade routes of sub-standard "corking",
+criticized by many on festive parade routes of sub-standard "corking,"

-one memorable meadow, seventeen tenement houses,
+the obligatory church, one memorable meadow, seventeen tenement houses,

 one indelible tenement, and ten thousand sweltering echoes